Crockpot Pot Roast

 Step-by-Step Cooking Process

-6. Cover the crockpot with its lid and set it to low for 8 hours or high for 4 hours.
+8. Cover and cook on low for 8 hours or high for 4 hours.

 Alternative Ingredients

-You can substitute the chuck roast with brisket or round roast for a leaner option.
-Additionally, feel free to use different vegetables like parsnips or celery, depending on your preference.
+You can substitute chuck roast with brisket or round roast for a leaner option.
+Additionally, feel free to switch out vegetables based on seasonal availability, such as using parsnips or sweet potatoes for a different flavor profile.

 Serving and Pairings